JessRascal/pm-portfolio/src/assets/markdown/my-approach/hand-off.md

 It's now time for the development team to take the lead.

-To get them started, we have a **Sprint Planning Meeting** where we:
+To get them started, we have a <span class="text-primary-light">Sprint Planning Meeting</span> where we:

 - Review the user stories in priority order
 - Create tasks with estimated times for each user story